Azure/azure-sdk-for-js/sdk/test-utils/perfstress/GettingStarted.md

 > npm run perf-test:node -- ListComplexEntitiesTest --duration 7 --iterations 2 --parallel 2

 **Using proxy-tool** part is still under construction.
-Please reach out to the team if you face issues.
+Please reach out to the owners/team if you face issues.